sail-sg/dice/README.md

 E.g. `DICE_DIR="/home/username/dice"`

 ## Training scripts
-We provide the sample training scripts for both Llama3 and Zephyr settings.
-It is recommend to run the script with `8x A100 GPUs`.
-For other hardware environment, you might need to adjust the script.
+We provide sample training scripts for both Llama3 and Zephyr settings.
+It is recommended to run the script with `8x A100 GPUs`.
+For other hardware environments, you might need to adjust the script.

 - Llama3
   ```bash